Class 1 2025 - 2026

 "And at the end of the day your feet should be dirty, your hair messy and your eyes sparkling."

-Mrs Davidson is our class teaching assistant Tuesday - Friday
+Mrs Davidson is our class teaching assistant Monday - Thursday morning

-Miss Towse is our class teaching assistant on Monday and Wednesday.
+Miss Towse is our class teaching assistant on Thursday afternoons and Fridays.

-In Class 1 you will find our reception children and preschool children!
+In Class 1 you will find our reception and preschool children!

 Take a look at what we are doing this half term!